Dur-Kurigalzu: Ziggurat

 The Ziggurat of Dur-Kurigalzu (1915).

 The Ziggurat of Dur-Kurigalzu, built in the early 14th century BC by Kurigalzu I, is located in the city's western area and is devoted to the chief Babylonian God Enlil, who Sumerians believed to govern over wind, air, earth, and storm.

 The ziggurat's base measures 69m x 67m and it was constructed of large, well-tempered liben with many stamped baked bricks incorporated into the structure, bearing the name of Kurigalzu and his dedication of the temple E-U-GAL to Enlil.
 Facing the front, the Ziggurat can be approached from three main staircases leading up to the first level.
 Standing upright on the level withholds a terraced compound, built by layers of receding levels.
 At its core, there are consistent sun-dried square bricks with reed mats placed in every seven layers of brick to help hold the structure altogether.
 An axial flight of steps was discovered running outwards from the center of the side of the ziggurat towards the temple-complex and was built of solid kiln-baked brick set in bitumen.

+Iron Age and later

+The temple area, at least, was known to be active in the 7th century BC and in the Neo-Babylonian period.
+Up until recently (mostly between the 9th and 14th centuries AD), there have been smaller occupations at parts of Aqar Quf, with areas of the site being used for burials and for Arab settlement.
+It has been suggested that in earlier times the site was named Esâ.